muneeb706/multilabel-classification/README.md

 ## Algorithms / Models
 In this project different architectures of Convolutional Neural Network is used for this problem.
 I have also tuned hyperparameters to achieve the best performance with the given dataset.
 Other than these, I have also experimented with several activation functions like sigmoid, softmax, tanh, etc to analyze which one works best for the given problem and why.
-Following architecutred of CNN were implemented and used for this project:
+Following architecutres of CNN were implemented and used for this project:

 - [4 Layer CNN](https://github.com/muneeb706/multilabel-classification/blob/master/cnn-models/4L-CNN.py)
 - [6 Layer CNN](https://github.com/muneeb706/multilabel-classification/blob/master/cnn-models/6L-CNN.py)